otaviogood/EpidemicSim/README.md

 Get whatever counties are relevant and put the CSVs in sourceData/
 Name them like this...
 'QuickFacts_santaclaracountycalifornia.csv'

+American Community Survey data from here: https://www2.census.gov/programs-surveys/acs/data/archive/2004/
+File: Profiles0502004.csv
+American community survey is older than the standard census data, but has some extra info.

 For maps, I take a screenshot from openstreetmap.org by going to 'Export', then putting in the lat/lon, then go to 'share' icon and set custom dimensions and export an image.
 There's probably a much better way to do this. :)

 inside utils, run: